analysiscenter/batchflow/docs/intro/images_batch.rst

    ``_method_name_all(images, indices, ...)``

-This method is actually wrapped with :meth:`~dataset.Batch.apply_transform_all`.
+This method is actually wrapped with :meth:`~batchflow.Batch.apply_transform_all`.
 And executed once with the whole batch passed. ``indices`` parameter declares images that must be transformed (it is needed, for example, if you want to perform action only to the subset of the elements.
 See below for more details)

 .. note:: If you define these actions in a child class then you must decorate it with ``@transform_actions(prefix='_', suffix='_all', wrapper='apply_transform_all')``